Fremont, California

 Birthing centers: what matters

-Washington Hospital is the default for most Fremont family buyers on a PPO plan: it is in-city, has a full L&D suite with an on-site NICU, and the UCSF Health neonatology partnership means an on-floor specialist is one minute away when an unexpected need arises.
+Washington Hospital is the default for most Fremont buyers on a PPO plan: it is in-city, has a full L&D suite with an on-site NICU, and the UCSF Health neonatology partnership means an on-floor specialist is one minute away when an unexpected need arises.
 The hospital carries both the Baby-Friendly USA designation and the CMS Birthing Friendly Hospital designation, both evidence-based maternity care recognitions.

 Kaiser members in Fremont should plan for a Hayward or San Leandro commute: Kaiser operates outpatient and specialty medical offices in Fremont but no in-city labor and delivery.
 Kaiser Hayward and Kaiser San Leandro are the closest Kaiser L&D options; both are roughly 15 to 25 minutes from most Fremont addresses.